sercxanto/pimtools/README.md

 ========================

-Converts the VCARD output of jpilot so that it can be imported with the android contacts app (cynogenmod 6.1.1 for N1).
+Converts the VCARD output of jpilot so that it can be imported with the android contacts app (cyanogenmod 6.1.1 for N1).
 This script was necessary due to the custom birthday field of jpilot and the declaration of the email address as telefone number.